geerlingguy/packer-ubuntu-1804/README.md

   - [Ansible](http://docs.ansible.com/intro_installation.html)
   - nfsd.
 Be careful to not accidentally also install NIS--in the absence of an NIS server, this will cause your computer to become very slow.

-## Usage

-Make sure all the required software (listed above) is installed.

-Then, follow one or the other procedures below, depending on whether you want to upload the Vagrant box to Vagrant Cloud.

-### With upload to Vagrant Cloud
+## Usage with upload to Vagrant Cloud

+If you would rather not upload to Vagrant Cloud, see [Usage without upload to Vagrant Cloud](#usage-without-upload-to-vagrant-cloud), below.

+### Build
 This Packer configuration includes a post-processor that pushes the built box to Vagrant Cloud.
 This requires some preparation:

   - Create a [Vagrant Cloud account](https://app.vagrantup.com/account/new).
 Sign in.